benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 sidebar_label: Before you start
 ---

 You can use the command line interface (CLI) to create and manage resources that control your migrations in LiveData Migrator.
-The latest version of LiveData Migrator includes the ability to migrate metadata, which is explained in this article.

 ## Log in